activisthandbook/activisthandbook/articles/tools/security.md

 Groups working on social/racial justice, environmental, immigration and refugee issues, as well as gender and reproductive rights are being targeted by hackers/trolls that are intent on subverting their work for political reasons.
 These groups often learn the price of unsecured digital tools the hard way when their accounts are accessed and corrupted by malicious actors.
 Campaigners working in environments under repressive regimes must also adapt their digital security practices to prevent surveillance and attempts to neutralize their groups through hacking and information leaks.

-## **Impact/ Why do this?**
+## **Impact/Why do this?**

 Groups that put in place some basic digital security practices and tools are saving themselves from some potentially damaging attacks with a little effort and attention.

-Take your internal digital security seriously!
+When you take your internal digital security seriously, your helping keep everyone in your community safe—especially those who are most vulnerable.
 Make it as high a priority as data analysis, matching voter files to internal records, etc. Recent reports suggest that the Clinton campaign actively rejected advice to turn on two-factor authentication on its Google accounts.
 The result was Clinton's campaign manager getting hacked -- in a way that couldn't have happened had he turned on two-factor authentication.
 This in turn enabled the release of thousands of damaging emails.
 The rest is history.
 Without security it's potentially game over.

-## **Important first step: Threat/risk level assessment**
+## **Important first step: Threat modeling / security planning**

-Dia Kayyali, [writing for the Center for Media Justice](http://centerformediajustice.org/2016/11/29/getting-started-digital-security/), explains that a threat modeling or risk assessment requires asking yourself the following five questions and recommends taking out pen and paper, brainstorming and consider discussing these questions along with the people you work closely with, since security is a collective effort:
+[Threat modeling](https://ssd.eff.org/module/your-security-plan) (aka "security planning") often involves asking five questions:

--   What do I need to protect?
+1. What do I need to protect?

--   Who do I need to protect it from?
+2. Who do I need to protect it from?

--   How much do they want that information, and how easy is it for them to get it?
+3. How much do they want that information, and how easy is it for them to get it?

--   What happens if they do get it?
+4. What happens if they do get it?

--   What am I willing to do to stop that from happening?
+5. What am I willing to do to stop that from happening?

 A useful tool for conducting a risk level assessment is the [Secure Communications Framework](https://teamsammut.com/scf/) (SCF), developed by Tim Sammut.
 This tool uses a simple chart on which you can plot the different kinds of information, materials and data that your organisation works with, according to: